Suspected Kwabenya cop killer, 4 others arrested - Ghana News

-The Kasoa Police Command has picked up the man believed to have shot dead a police officer at the Kwabenya Police District Headquarters last Sunday.
+The Accra Police Command has picked up the man believed to have shot dead a police officer at the Kwabenya Police District Headquarters last Sunday.

-The suspect has been identified as Kofi Seshie, aged 28.Seshie was arrested along with four other suspects in the early hours of Saturday, according to a statement from the police.
+The suspect has been identified as Kofi Seshie, aged 28.Seshie was arrested along with four other suspects in the early hours of Saturday at Kasoa, according to a statement from the police.

 The statement said these latest arrests bring the number of people detained following the incident to 11 after six suspects were arrested during the week.